Roll20/roll20-character-sheets/Savage Worlds - Maschinenleben/readme.md

 # Maschinenleben Character Sheet (SWADE)
 This character sheet was originally made for **Maschinenleben** (released later this year), a fan product for the **Savage Worlds Adventure Edition** (SWADE) about cyborgs struggling with their loss of self.
 Due to its extensive build and customization options, it may be used for many other settings as well.
+Join the [support game](https://app.roll20.net/join/8488284/oQJGfg) for bug reports and requests.

 ## Notable Features
-* **Blocks:** Toggle various content blocks to adjust the sheet to your needs, such as allies, augmentations, programs, powers, and more.
-Repeating lists for vehicles, walkers, and power armor have sublists for weapons (0-10).
+* **Blocks:** Toggle various content blocks, such as Allies, Augmentations, Powers, Vehicles, and more.
 * **Extra Sheet:** You can switch the main layout for a simplified and compact alternative.
 Good for non-player characters.
-* **Setting Agnostic:** The GM can toggle/rename most of the skills and labels and add up to two custom skills.
+* **Setting Agnostic:** The GM can toggle/rename most of the labels and skills and add up to two custom skills.
-* **Setting Rules:** Multiple rules and functions can be enabled or disabled.
+* **Setting Rules:** Enable/Disable optional rules and functions, such as *No Power Points* or *Explode Run Die*
 * **Roll Templates:** Rolls can display multiple dice (RoF 1-6) and have a custom (or no) Wild Die.
 * **Failures/Botches:** Dice that show a [1] or [2] are colored in red or gray respectively.
 * **Sleek:** The minimalist design is inspired by pencil layouts on graph paper.
+* **Silhouettes:** They look fancy!
+You can also add color markers as indicators for any purpose.

-## Images & Animations
+## Previews
 <details>
   <summary>Attributes</summary>